ArchiveBox/docs/Quickstart.md

 ./setup   # installs all dependencies
 ```

+To follow manual setup instructions instead of using the `./setup` script, see the [[Install]] page.

 ## 2. Get your list of URLs to archive

 Follow the links here to find instructions for exporting a list of URLs from each service.